Watts & Water!

 Inspired by nature

 The ability of muddy seafloors to dampen ocean waves is well documented at various locations around the world.
 In the Gulf of Mexico, the wave–mud interaction is so strong that the storm waves are damped within 100–200 m!
-We used this idea to design a wave-energy converter that responds just like mud to harness the energy of waves passing overhead.
+Our initial shallow water design was inspired by this phenomena.

 The device poses no visual pollution to the ocean surface and no collision danger to boats and sea life.

-High, broadband and omnidirectional absorption efficiency of ocean waves.
+High performance and absorption efficiency of ocean waves.

-The modular design allows the device to scale in width for setting a desired output power capacity.
+The modular design allows our technology to scale for desired output power capacities.

 Join our team